 CONCLUSION

 IOP in the LA group gradually reduced as altitude elevated in stages and became comparable to IOP in local residents.
-Hypoxia may have effect on IOP that deserve further study.
+Hypoxia may be associated with IOP, which deserves further study.

 Key words: Intraocular pressure; High altitude; Hypoxia; Glaucoma; Lowlanders; Pulse rate; Erythrocyte